January 22, 2026

 Why growing companies are choosing Ramp

-You don’t need perfect credit or a massive bank balance to get started.
-Ramp approves businesses with just $25,000 in the bank and doesn’t require a personal guarantee.
+You don't need perfect credit or a massive bank balance to get started.
+Ramp approves businesses with just $25,000 in the bank and doesn't require a personal guarantee.
 That makes it easier for early-stage startups to qualify without putting personal credit at risk.
+And because Ramp remains independent and purpose-built for high-growth companies, you won't face the risk of underwriting standards changing.

 Choosing the right card starts with how you run your business

-Brex and Bill both offer modern corporate cards.
-But, the better choice depends on how your team spends, scales, and stays in control.
+Brex and BILL both offer modern corporate cards.
+But the better choice depends on how your team spends, scales, and stays in control.

-Brex is the stronger option if you want automation, flexible limits, and fast onboarding.
-It’s built for high-growth startups and lean finance teams that value speed and AI-driven workflows.
-Bill works best for teams that need structure and predictability.
+BILL works best for teams that need structure and predictability.
 It enforces budgets upfront, locks spending to predefined limits, and simplifies approvals through effective management features.

-If your team wants the automation of Brex and the control of Bill without having to choose between them, Ramp offers an all-in-one card and spend management platform.
+If your team wants the automation of Brex and the control of BILL without having to choose between them, Ramp offers an all-in-one card and spend management platform.
 From receipt matching to ERP sync, it’s built to streamline accounting, not just spending.

 Try Ramp for free